NilAtabey/Deloosional/README.md

 ## AI Usage Statement

-> This project was developed with assistance from AI tools (Cursor, Claude, ChatGPT, and Gemini 2.5 Pro for the logo generation) for code generation, debugging, and documentation.
+> This project was developed with assistance from AI tools (Cursor, Claude, ChatGPT, and Gemini) for code generation, debugging, graphics design and documentation.
 All AI-generated code was reviewed, tested, and customized to meet project requirements.
 The core architecture and creative direction remain human-designed.

 ## License